 Hong Kong is one of the most famous places to buy pre-paid SIMs.
 I have bought SIMs from here several times, especially for roaming in Mainland China.

 There are also to prepaid sims to roam with using HK prepaid SIM.
 For my travel to Korea in 2019, I used HK 3 roaming for Korea plan.
+In the picture above, you can see there are two signals, KT-NTT DOCOMO is roaming by Japan for phone calling from Japan, and the second KT is roaming by HK 3 for data.
 The speed is pretty enough for my using.

 On to our next pre-paid SIM haven,Thailand!

 There are two big companies who are serving around Asia with roaming SIMs: one is AIS and the other is True.

 In 2016 and 2019, I had the chance to use AIS SIM2Fly.

 Some of you may fly to your destination country in Asia with transit to other Asian countries, like to Japan with transit in Seoul or Hong Kong.

 You can buy a SIM for each airport, but save your time especially when you are in transit.
 This is incredibly convenient for people travelling across multiple countries over Asia in one trip.

 For me, 4GB in 8days is nice quantity, but you may get many SMS from AIS.
 Simply ignore them.